JW-Yan/JW-Yan.github.io/_pages/research.md

 #### **Strategies for imbalanced, incomplete and heterogeneous multi-omic data.**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/missing_data.png){: style="width: 450px; float: right; margin: 10px 10px"}
 Despite the great potential of multi-omics data, they are mostly imbalanced (in sex, age and racial groups), incomplete (missing data in -omics types), and of heterogeneous types (e.g., continuous and categorical numbers).
 Integrating these data for joint analysis typically requires exclusion of many subjects with missing values or biased results with poor generalizability.
-Toward this direction, we develop novel computational models for functional genomics and disease progression analysis which specifically tackle these challenging problems in multi-omics data and hereafter allow biomedical researchers to gain more insights from rapidly growing yet imperfect biomedical data. (<ins>He et al 2022, He et al 2024<ins>)
+Toward this direction, we develop novel computational models for functional genomics and disease progression analysis which specifically tackle these challenging problems in multi-omics data and hereafter allow biomedical researchers to gain more insights from rapidly growing yet imperfect biomedical data.

 #### **... and more.**
 <br/><br/>